rKvasno/automated-synthesis-of-probabilistic-termination-proofs/languages/default.md

 ```

 ### While statements
 Extend traditional semantics.
 They execute their content in a loop.
-There's three types of while loops:
+There are three types of while loops:
     - logical
     - probabilistic
     - non-deterministic